 - Workers’ compensation coverage is required by the state if you have one or more employees.
 This policy helps to offset the costs of lost wages and medical treatment of an employee should they become sick or injured on the job.

-- General liability insurance helps to protect you if someone sues your company for property damage or bodily injury.
-This coverage can be beneficial if your employees visit a customer’s property, like a landscaping business.
+- California general liability insurance helps to protect you if someone sues your company for property damage or bodily injury.
+If you start a landscaping business, for example, this coverage can be beneficial, as your employees visit a customers' property often.